Battle of Sırpsındığı: Battle

 Despite all efforts, the allied army crossed the Maritsa river very easily without any important resistance, and made a camp in Sarayakpinar (old name: Sirpsindiği) village in Edirne near the banks of Maritsa river.
 They were very near to Adrianople.
 The army leaders made an early feast that night.
 They hoped to take Adrianople with ease.
 They neglected to take any measures that might protect the camp, but the camp was being monitored by expeditionary forces.
 Hacı Ilbey decided to make a surprise attack without waiting for any reinforcements.
 Ottoman akinjis attacked the allied camp in the darkness of night, and they each carried two torches for the purpose of deceiving the enemy into thinking that they had double their actual numbers.
 The trick worked, and this surprise attack threw the allied army into a panic given that they were drunk or asleep because of the feast.
-They supposed that the Ottoman Sultan Murat I had arrived there with a large army.
+They supposed that the Ottoman Sultan Murad I had arrived there with a large army.
 Most of the allied troops tried to retreat back to the road where they came from, though many of them were drowned in the Maritsa river while trying to swim to the opposite side.
 A majority of the soldiers were Serbians.